Enjoy the Bus Alternative between Seattle and Vancouver: Train Travel

 We even offer great deals to our passengers traveling alone or with family.
-Children ages 2 through 15 ride at half-price every day and infants ride for free.
-Students carrying a Student Advantage Card may purchase tickets at a 15% discount.
+Children ages 2 through 12 ride at half-price every day and infants ride for free.
 Travelers in large groups (20 or more) are eligible for up to 20% off each passenger's ticket cost.
-Others who benefit from choosing the train over the bus include, but are not limited to: AAA Members, Military, NARP Members and Veterans.
-No matter who you are, if you buy your ticket 14 days in advance, you’ll receive 25% off the lowest available fairs.
+Others who benefit from choosing the train over the bus include, but are not limited to: Seniors, Military and NARP Members.
+No matter who you are, if you buy your ticket 14 days in advance, you’ll receive 25% off the lowest available fares.

 Tickets can be booked anytime online, over the phone or at the station.
-You can complete your trip with our best price guaranteed hotels, car rentals and prearranged things to do in your destination.
+You can complete your trip with our easy to book hotels and car rentals in your destination.
 So forget the bus from Seattle to Vancouver and take the train instead.

 Hint: Check your caps lock as passwords are case sensitive.
 Passwords should be at least 10 characters long and include 1 uppercase and 1 lowercase alpha character, 1 number and 1 special character. ! " # $ % & ' ( ) * + , - . / : ; < = > ? @ [ \ ] ^ _ ` < | > ~